McStasMcXtrace/mccode-antlr/README.md

 plus help to understand and debug language parsing.

 ## McCode languages

 Traditionally, `McCode` identifies as a single language able to read, parse, and construct programs to perform single particle statistical ray tracing.
-While `McCode-3` used a single `language.l` and `language.y` file pair for lexing and parsing, it actually implemented _two_ related languages: one for component definitions in `.comp` files, and one for instrument definitions in `.instr` files.
+While `McCode-3` used a single `language.l` and `language.y` file pair for lexing and parsing, it actually implemented _at least two_ related languages: one for component definitions in `.comp` files, one for instrument definitions in `.instr` files, plus arguably more for other specialised tasks.

 This project makes use of `ANTLR`'s language dependency feature to separate the languages into `McComp` for components and `McInstr` for instruments, with common language features